kheller18/data-structures-algorithms/questions/dataStructures.md

         + Spell Checker

 37. Define Red-Black Tree and its applications
-    + `Red-Black Trees`: are a type of self-balancing binary search tree.
+    + `Red-Black Trees`: a type of self-balancing binary search tree.
 Rudolf Bayer invented it in 1972 and dubbed it "symmetric binary B-trees."
     + A red-black tree is a Binary tree in which each node has a colour attribute, either red or black.
 By comparing the node colours on any simple path from the root to a leaf, red-black trees ensure that no path is more than twice as long as any other, ensuring that the tree is generally balanced.
     + Red-black trees are similar to binary trees in that they both store their data in two's complementary binary formats.
 However, red-black trees have one important advantage over binary trees: they are faster to access.
 Because red-black trees are so fast to access, they are often used to store large amounts of data.
     + Red-black trees can be used to store any type of data that can be represented as a set of values.